nachtgold/fileprocessing/README.md

 # File processing

-Somethimes I have to work with huge or many files.
-Normally they are hidden in storages or databases, but if not it's very painfull.
+Sometimes I have to work with many files or files which contain a lot data.
+Most of the time they are hidden in complex storages like databases, but if not it is very painful.

-That's why I made an experiment.
-What kind of script can handle files with hundreds of gigabytes or millions of files?
+That is why I did some experiments.
+What kind of script can handle single files with hundreds of gigabytes as well as millions of files?

 As sample data I used a dump of [wikidata.org][1].
 In my case I was interested in the [Turtle-format file][2], because it is a single file with ~30GB.

-With the data I made a plan, what I want to archive?
+With the data I asked myself: what do I want to achieve?

-1. split the single file in separate files, one for each wikipdata entity (~40 mio.)
+1. split the single file in separate files, one for each wikidata entity (~40 mio.)
-2. organize the data in folders, so that normal operating systems have hot to handle millions of files in a single directory
+2. organize the data in folders, so that standard operating systems do not have to handle millions of files in a single directory

-My experiences are, that the more common Linux programs have problems with more than 500.000 files and Windows starts to struggle with more than 1 mio. files (large footprints, "argument list too long", no responses and so on ...)
+My experience is, that the more common Linux programs have problems with more than 500000 files and Windows starts to struggle with more than 1 mio. files (large footprints, "argument list too long", no responses and so on ...)

 I found really good tools for both steps.
 The program [csplit][3] can split a file based on its content.
 So I defined a regular expression which isolates the entities.

-Luckilly the content of dump is somewhat ordered and each definition of an entity starts with a line like `wdata:Q10003946 a schema:Dataset ;`.
-I stated, that every `wdata` should be separator between two files.
+Luckilly the content of the dump is somewhat ordered and each definition of an entity starts with a line like `wdata:Q10003946 a schema:Dataset ;`.
+Every `wdata` should be a separator between two files.
 As second argument I used `{*}` because the amount of entities is unknown.

 ```shell
 csplit '/wdata.*/' {*}`
 ```

 * Footprint: ~5MB
-* Durration: 3 days on a i5-6600@3.3GHz
+* Duration: 3 days on a i5-6600@3.3GHz

-The second step is organizing the data in a way, a typical operating system can work with.
+The second step is organizing the data in a way, a typical operating system can work with it.
 Wikipedia uses a smart way to manage their images.
 They calculate a hash for each filename and use some of the first characters as foldername.
-The longer the hash is, the fewer files will be grouped.
+The longer the hash, the fewer files will be grouped.

 ```
 tree